kewalaka/az-pwsh-terraform/.github/copilot/instructions.md

    - Each workflow uses the least privileges required to perform its tasks (e.g., `contents: read`, `security-events: write`, `packages: write`).

 5. **Error Handling**:
-   - Cleanup steps use `|| true` to ensure that workflows do not fail if an image or tag does not exist.
+   - Cleanup steps use appropriate error handling to ensure that the workflows do not fail if an image or tag does not exist.

 ---

 This document serves as a reference for understanding the design and implementation of the CI/CD workflows in this repository.
-If changes are made to the workflows, this document should be updated accordingly.
+If changes are made to the workflows, please update this document accordingly.